 HEAL’s work on vehicle emissions centers around education to spur individual change and legislative and regulatory action.
 Through conversations at local events, online and handout materials, partnerships, and community nights, we educate the public about the health effects of bad air, how their cars contribute to that, and what easy, individual action they can take to make a difference.
 We encourage people to just remember clean air:

 E: Engage in clean air advocacy

 I: Idle less or not at all

 We collaborate with Utah regulatory agencies and legislators to implement realistic programs and standards that will help reduce our vehicle emissions.
 We rely on evidence-based solutions and successful models in other states to find what’s best for Utah.

 Do you know the smog rating on your car?
 Smog ratings indicate your vehicle’s tailpipe emissions that contribute to air pollution.
 Ratings are on a scale of 1-10, with 1 being the worst emissions and 10 being the cleanest.
 You want to shop for a car with a higher smog rating (refer to the EPA’s Green Vehicle Guide to learn more about your car’s smog rating, including special differences in model years).
-We work to educate the general public and car dealerships about how to find their smog rating and what it means, and to encourage the public to purchase cars with higher smog ratings.
+HEAL works to educate the general public and car dealerships about how to find their smog rating and what it means, and to encourage the public to purchase cars with higher smog ratings.

 Vehicles are our biggest source of pollution in Utah.
 But as technology advances, more affordable and accessible options are available to reduce vehicle emissions like low-emission (LEV) and zero-emission vehicles (ZEV).

 Unless you live in Utah.